myDevicesIoT/cayenne-docs/docs/MQTTAPIS.md

 **Adding your MQTT Credentials**

 In order for your MQTT connection to be successful, you must fill in the required MQTT Credentials for our account and this board.
-Refer to the *Connect your Device* screen on your Cayenne dashboard, copying & pasting your **MQTT Username**, **MQTT Password** and **Client ID** into the example code provided in *SimplePublish.c*.
+Refer to the *Connect your Device* screen on your Cayenne dashboard, copying & pasting your **MQTT Username**, **MQTT Password** and **Client ID** into the example code provided in *SimplePublish.cpp*.
 The example code includes placeholders for these values as well, so we just need to update them with the values provided to us on the Connect screen.

 *TIP: The credentials shown here are unique for your account and the current device being added.
 When programming new devices, always be sure to copy & paste from the Connect screen so that the correct values are used for your device.*